Poverty & Homelessness Committee

 The Poverty & Homelessness Committee supports the work of various nonprofit agencies that we believe reflect these values held by the Havurah community.
 We support organizations through volunteer time, financial donations, and advocacy work.

-Current co-chairs of this committee are Gloria Halper, Steve Rudman, and Jenn Louis.
+Current co-chairs of this committee are Gloria Halper and Steve Rudman.

 Currently we are working with the following groups: